mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/8_Basic_Injection_Attacks.md

 ### Steps

-1. Search for `hey` and observe the result.
+1. In the juiceshop search bar, Search for `hey` and observe the result.
 2. Search for `<h6>hey</h6>` and observe the change in font size, indicating HTML is not encoded.
 3. Search for `&#60;h6&#62;hey&#60;/h6&#62;` to see the raw HTML output.
 4. Try injecting a script tag: `<script>alert('You got hacked')</script>`.
 Observe that it does not execute.